 In 2017 a group of Southeastern San Diego community members began advocating for improving the covered landfill at Paradise Hills Community Park with a native plant demonstration garden.
-The proposal was met enthusiastically by the City of San Diego, but no funds were available.
+The proposal was met with interest by the City of San Diego, but no funds were available.

-So we founded Paradise Gardeners, a California Garden Clubs, Inc. club to apply for grants and obtain tax deductible funds to make it happen.
+So we founded Paradise Gardeners, a California Garden Clubs, Inc. member club, to apply for grants and obtain funding to make it happen.

-We need more volunteers for weeding, mulching, planting and planning – please contact us if you’re interested in this project.
+We need more volunteers for weeding, mulching, planting, maintenance and planning – please contact us if you’re interested in this project.
 Your membership and donations are also vital to the garden’s success!

 Environmental concerns prohibit installation of irrigation systems, so native plants are selected that need only modest hand watering to become established.
 Once established, these plants require little to no supplemental watering.

 Many plants are particularly interesting in spring.
 Benches, including rustic log benches, are added.